-Located on the ground floor of Rush Rhees, the Art/Music Library houses approximately 75,000 books on visual arts, art theory, architecture, music and photography as well as thousands of music scores, CD's and related material.
+Located on the ground floor of Rush Rhees, the Art/Music Library houses approximately 75,000 books on visual arts, art theory, architecture, music and photography as well as thousands of music scores, CD's and an extensive collection of films.

 Located on the 4th floor of Rush Rhees, Koller-Collins was named in honor of English Professors Kathrine Koller and Rowland Collins.
 The center contains a core collection of about ten thousand primary texts in all areas of British and American literature, with special holdings in the works of the Elizabethan dramatists, and reference material for literary studies.
 It is a non-circulating collection.

 The UR Library Annex, established in 2005, houses important materials in the Libraries’ collections that are older or lesser used.
 Incorporated into the Annex are materials from the River Campus Libraries as well as the Charlotte Whitney Allen Library at the Memorial Art Gallery.
 The collection consists of over 400,000 volumes, and our most frequent requests are for medical and scientific journal articles.
 There are also monographs and a significant collection of oversized materials.
 The collections are stored on high-density shelves in a climate controlled environment.